madmann91/fu/doc/_pages/language.md

 category: Introduction
 ---

-Eta has a type system that supports modules, kinds, and polymorphism (HM-style).
+Fu has a type system that supports modules, kinds, and polymorphism (HM-style).
 This type system is designed as a compromise between expressivity and simplicity, so that performing type inference is still possible.